 |Assassins have extreme mobility and massive damage output, called burst damage for the short time it takes to deal.
 They can nearly instantly kill non-tanks.
 If caught, fragile assassins die just as quickly, and must use their mobility to get in and out of fights at the right time.
 There are both physical and magic damage assassins.|

 All champions have base amounts of these (except mana & mana regen), but can also get them from bonus sources:

-- HP regen per 5 (HP5): The amount of hitpoints a champion regenerates every 5 seconds.
+- HP regeneration (Hp5): The amount of hitpoints a champion regenerates every 5 seconds.
 Regen actually occurs every half second, so 10 HP5 means 1 hitpoint gained every half second.

 - Mana (MP): The maximum amount of mana available to cast abilities.

-- Mana regen per 5 (MP5): The amount of mana restored passively every 5 seconds.
+- Mana regeneration (Mp5): The amount of mana restored passively every 5 seconds.
 Like HP5, this effect takes place every half second.

 - Armor (AR): Reduces incoming physical damage.
 Each point of armor makes HP 1% more effective against physical damage.
 For example, a champion with 100 HP and 0 armor will be killed by 100 physical damage.
 With 100 armor this champion has 100% more effective HP, meaning it will take 200 physical damage to kill them.

 - Magic Resist (MR): Reduces incoming magic damage.
 MR functions exactly like armor, except against magic damage.
-All champions have 30 base MR, but only some gain magic resist per level.
+All champions have 30 base MR, but only some gain it per level.

 - Attack Damage (AD): The amount of physical damage dealt by one basic attack.